-b.
-To the extent practicable, support the fixed costs of providing child care services by delinking provider payments from a child's occasional absences by: (Note: The Lead Agency is to choose at least one of the following):
+o.
+To the extent practicable, support the fixed costs of providing child care services be delinking provider payments from a child's occasional absences by: (Note: The Lead Agency is to choose at least one of the following): • i.
+Paying based on a child's enrollment rather than attendance.
 Describe the policy or procedure. ii.
 Providing full payment if a child attends at least 85 percent of the authorized time.
-Describe the policy or procedure. ☑ iii.
+Describe the policy or procedure. iii.
 Providing full payment if a child is absent for five or fewer days in a month.
 Describe the policy or procedure.
 Each child is allowed up to 40 hours, or 5 days, of absence hours per month.
-More than 40 hours per month can be allowed in situations that result in closures or absences due to inclement weather, state and national emergencies, or other emergencies as determined by the lead agency. omorganica da datamina ay ina iada aganay. iv.
+More than 40 hours per month can be allowed in situations that result in closures absences due to inclement weather, state and national emergencies, or other or emergencies as determined by the lead agency. iv.
 Use an alternative approach for which the Lead Agency provides a justification in its Plan.
-If chosen, please describe the policy or procedure and the Lead Agency's justification for this approach.

-- c.
-The Lead Agency's payment practices reflect generally accepted payment practices of child care providers who serve children who do not receive CCDF subsidies.
-These payment practices must include the following two practices unless the Lead Agency provides evidence that such practices are not generally accepted in its state (658E(c)(2)(S); 98.45(I)(3)). - i.
-Paying on a part-time or full-time basis (rather than paying for hours of service or smaller increments of time).

-Describe the policy or procedure and include a definition of the time increments (e.g., part time, full-time).
+If chosen, please describe the policy or procedure and the Lead Agency's justification for this approach. ition c.
+The Lead Agency's payment practices reflect generally accepted payment practice child care providers who serve children who do not receive CCDF subsidies.
+These payment practices must include the following two practices unless the Lead Agency provides evidence that such practices are not generally accepted in its state (658E(c)(2)(S); 98.45(I)(3)). es of i.
+Paying on a part-time or full-time basis (rather than paying for hours of service of smaller increments of time). r Describe the policy or procedure and include a definition of the time increments (expart time, full-time). e.g.,